Wildlife and Grazing: Birds and Herds

 - Status: Evaluating sage-grouse trends 1995–2014 in four large sage-grouse populations, including Northern Montana, Powder River Basin, Wyoming Basin, and Yellowstone Watershed

-Influence of Juniper on Greater Steens Mountain Wildlife: Potential Benefits of Juniper Removal in Aspen and Riparian Areas
+Impact of Juniper Expansion and Removal in Aspen and Riparian Areas on Wildlife Species

-We have initiated a project to understand how juniper removal in aspen, riparian, and sagebrush vegetation types influences sensitive wildlife, specifically corvids, mule deer, raptors, and songbirds.
-This information will help fill knowledge gaps, informing management agencies to make best management decisions.
-The effects of removing junipers on songbirds and mule deer have been previously assessed, but not specifically in aspen and riparian areas within a sagebrush dominated ecosystem.
-To date, juniper removal has not been assessed in relation to interactive effects with avian predator abundance.
-Our project will take the first step in this assessment by gathering data regarding avian predator/habitat relationships.
-We will also integrate analyses with an ongoing study in Baker and Malheur counties (listed above) in Oregon to increase sample size and interpretations regarding corvid, raptor, and songbird ecology in the sagebrush ecosystem.
+We have completed year four of a study to understand how juniper removal in aspen, riparian, and sagebrush vegetation types influences sensitive wildlife.
+We are specifically interested in the impact removal has on mule deer and avian species.
+The effect of removing juniper on songbirds and mule deer has been previously studied in sagebrush ecosystems, but not in aspen and riparian areas within sagebrush.
+These areas provide critical resources and support a large diversity of birds despite their relatively small size.
+Additionally, juniper removal has not been assessed in relation to interactive effects with avian predator abundance.
+Our project will take the first step in this assessment by gathering data regarding avian predator and habitat relationships.
+We will also integrate analyses with an ongoing study in Baker and Malheur counties (discussed above) in Oregon.
+This will increase sample size and interpretations regarding avian ecology in the sagebrush ecosystem.
+Information from this project will help fill knowledge gaps and inform management decisions.

-- Compare abundance of sensitive wildlife species, specifically songbirds and mule deer, before and after juniper removals associated with aspen, riparian, and sagebrush vegetation
+- Compare abundance of sensitive wildlife species, specifically birds and mule deer, before and after juniper removals associated with aspen, riparian, and sagebrush vegetation

 - Evaluate differential avian predator densities across a juniper cover gradient in associated with aspen, riparian, and sagebrush vegetation

-- Evaluate changes in songbird species richness before and after juniper removals associated with aspen, riparian, and sagebrush vegetation
+- Evaluate changes in avian species richness before and after juniper removals associated with aspen, riparian, and sagebrush vegetation